 With a smaller group, I can splurge a bit on the ingredients for dinner.
 The other night I decided to make one of our favorites – a classic Cioppino.
 Cioppino is a fish stew that originated in San Francisco.
 I think it must have been developed by the many Italians living in that city by the bay, as it certainly is reminiscent of other fish stews of Italian heritage.
 I do it with a bit of a Pacific Northwest spin – I often include Dungeness Crab and this time some Alaskan halibut that a friend gifted me after a recent fishing trip.
 You can use what you have.
 I usually choose one or two kinds of filet (salmon, halibut, cod) and one or two kinds of shellfish (shrimp, mussels, crab, clams).

 I like to make Cioppino for family or casual entertaining.
 It comes together quickly, smells delicious and the flavors are rich and beautiful.
-Once I invited some out-of-towners for an impromptu Saturday lunch at 10 am, ran to the store and had it on the table by noon.
+Once, at 10 in the morning, I invited some out-of-towners for an impromptu Saturday lunch, ran to the store and had it on the table by noon.
 Serve it with crusty bread and then a green salad with a bright dressing.
-If you grab a couple of chunks of nice cheese while you’re at the store and pass them around with – or after – the salad, you’ve got a beautiful meal.
+If you grab a couple of chunks of nice cheese while you’re at the store and pass them around with – or after – the salad, you’ve got yourself a beautiful, heartwarming meal.

 We like this with our Big Fire Pinot Gris or any of one of the fruitier Pinot Noirs.

 - 4 cups bottled clam juice (find this by the tuna fish in the grocery store), or fish stock

 - 2 cups dry wine - red, white or both

 - 1 28 oz. can tomatoes, undrained (I used the Muir Glen Fire Roasted ones, for a bit of that smoky flavor)

 - 1 heaping tablespoon “Better Than Bouillon” Lobster Base (see note below)